mozilla-rally/rally-web-platform/README.md

 connectFirestoreEmulator(db, 'localhost', 8080);
 ```

-For the Rally Web Platform, this is done in: `./src/lib/stores/initialize-firebase.js`
+For the Rally Web Platform, this is done in: `./src/lib/stores/initialize-firebase.js` and automatically enabled when built in

-## Tests

-Integration tests can be run with:

-`npm run test:integration`

-This uses Selenium and the Firebase Emulators to run the full Rally Web Platform stack and test that
-the various supported UX flows work as expected.

-This repository comes (aspirationally) with unit tests:
-- run `npm run test:unit`

-These are currently severely underdeveloped right now, we are currently prioritizing
-integration testing.
+emulator mode.

 ## Deploying